how to detect ai generated content featured image 3

 To avoid any risk of plagiarism or damage to your brand, how can you tell when an article that has ended up in your hands was written with AI?

-You don’t have to use tools because AI writing can be distinctive, even though the idea is to cleverly replicate human writing.
+You don’t have to use tools or apps because AI writing is distinctive, even though the idea is to replicate human writing.
 By now, you may even possess an AI radar which starts to, ahem, resonate as you read something – almost instantly.
 While that’s an overall feeling, here are a few of the specific tell-tale signs to look for – and just like DSM-IV criteria for people, not all need to be present at once for a definite diagnosis.

 Content:

-- General: lacking depth, insight, a refreshing take or an oddball view.
+• General: lacking depth, insight, a refreshing take or an offbeat view.

 Tone: